-Energy costs are rising all the time and it is imperative that businesses not only understand these costs, but take actions to reduce them.
+Energy costs are rising all the time and it is imperative that businesses not only understand these costs, but take action to reduce them.

 Because the battery is not overcharged to remove the stratification of the electrolyte, the requirement for battery filling is reduced from once every two weeks to every ten weeks.
 Reduced costs for labour and deionised water offer further substantial savings.

 Want to find out more about choosing the right battery for your operation?
 Speak to your local dealer today.
-Click below to enquire.
+Click here to enquire.